IQSS/dss-rbuild/docs/githubguide.md

 $ git push origin master
 ```

-If you move new files into your local repository, they will need to be tracked using `git add .` and then committed using `commit -m "<message-here>"` before they are under version control.
+If you move new files into your local repository, they will need to be tracked using `git add .` and then committed using `git commit -m "<message-here>"` before they are under version control.

 ### Accessing older versions of code